 2013 Chevrolet Silverado 1500 Interior

-The Silverado’s cabin is where reviewers tend to notice its age most.
-While many appreciate that the design is highly functional and generally well-assembled, they say the design looks bland and doesn’t have as good fit and finish as competitors like the Ford F-150 and Ram 1500.
+The 2013 Chevrolet Silverado 1500’s cabin is where reviewers tend to notice its age most.
+While many appreciate that the design is highly functional and generally well-assembled, they say the design looks bland and doesn’t match the fit and finish of competitors like the Ford F-150 and Ram 1500.
 Critics find the Silverado’s front seats comfortable and spacious.
 In back, they say that crew cab models are likewise comfortable and spacious, but extended cab models are a bit cramped.

 - "The Work Truck trim level is still notably dull compared to the more inviting interiors seen in base models of the Ram and Toyota trucks." -- Edmunds